bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 Some operations are not implemented by a driver.
 For example, a driver that handles a video card won\'t need to read from a directory structure.
-The corresponding entries in the proc_ops structure should be set to NULL.
+The corresponding entries in the proc\_ops structure should be set to NULL.

 There is a gcc extension that makes assigning to this structure more convenient.
 You\'ll see it in modern drivers, and may catch you by surprise.
 This is what the new way of assigning to the structure looks
 like:

-::: org-src-container
+::: {.org-src-container}
 ``` {.src .src-c}
 struct proc_ops fops = {
     proc_read: device_read,